Welcome to TalkSpot!

 - Offered first-come, first-served with no waitlist or intake assessment

-- Not a substitute for long-term or ongoing psychotherapy
+- Not a substitute for psychiatric diagnosis and treatment

 - Not appropriate for urgent concerns or mental health emergencies